dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part1.md

 }
 ```

 The access pattern in the innermost loop is bad this time.
 Access to the array `tempim` is with a stride `cols`.
-Everytime the value of `rr` increases by one we are accessing the elements which is `cols` places away from the previous element.
+Every time the value of `rr` increases by one we are accessing the elements which are `cols` places away from the previous element.
 This access pattern is bad from the performance point of view.
 To get rid of it, we would need to do a complex loop interchange to move the loop over `c` to the innermost position.

 To do this, we first interchange the loop over `c` and the loop over `r`.
 Then we interchange the loop over `c` and loop over `rr`.
 The final solution looks like this: